redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ```

 ## Create an Azure Disk Encryption Set instance
-The Azure Disk Encryption Set will be used as a reference point for disks in OCP.
+The Azure Disk Encryption Set will be used as a reference point for disks in ARO.
 It is connected to the Azure Key Vault which was created and will obtain customer-managed keys from that location.
 ```azurecli-interactive
 # Retrieve the Key Vault Id and store it in a variable
 keyVaultId="$(az keyvault show --name $vaultName --query [id] -o tsv)"